 Searches using Templates

-You can also pre-configure search templates which can be used at any time.
+You can also pre-configure search templates to be used at any time.
 Search templates are more powerful than a simple search as they allow you to specify extended search criteria.

 ADD, REMOVE OR MODIFY A SEARCH TEMPLATE

 To manage your search templates, click on the DOWN ARROW of the search field, then select <search templates> :

 The Search Template Manager will open, giving you the ability to manage your templates: